 I love the holiday season.
 I love the lights and decorations.
 I love picking out gifts for my friends and family.
 I love the anticipation of a new year.
 I also experience some of the stressors I mentioned.
 There is a crescendo of holiday parties, the desire to wrap up as much as possible before taking some time off and the anxiety of a lot of familial interaction in a very short span of time.
 It can be a little overwhelming.
 Like most things, it is not binary where it is either a happy or hard time of year.
 It is often both.

-Make a list of the things you need to take care of before the holidays start.
-Things like:
+Make a list of the things you need to take care of before the holidays start

 The DO NOT BOOK gaps are meant for two main things:

-2. Self-care.
 You cannot effectively deal with what is likely a long list of TODOs and the potential family drama that the holidays tend to elicit if you are burnt out.
-I wrote an entire post on How to Make Self-Care a Competitive Advantage and all the same ideas apply: You will handle every part of your life better if you feel rested and have the energy to take on the day-to-day challenges and joys of life.
+You will handle every part of your life better if you feel rested and have the energy to take on the day-to-day challenges and joys of life.
 The only way to do this is to make self-care a priority, especially during the insanity of the holiday season.
 Consider what you need to do to recharge and make sure you use some of those gaps of time to do it.

 The holidays can be at any given time hectic, overwhelming, joyous and fun.
 If you intentionally plan out your schedule using time management tactics like time-blocking, it can be a lot easier to maneuver and enjoy.
 By planning things out and leaving space in your schedule for both the unplannable and self-care, you will set yourself up for a more manageable, stress-reduced (note I didn’t say stress-free) holiday season.